 A helmet, mouth guard, shoulder pads, girdle, knee pads, socks, game pants and practice and game jerseys

-Players will not be issued equipment until their registration’s funds are confirmed and postdated cheques for equipment and volunteer /raffle deposits have been received.
+Players will not be issued equipment until their registration fees are confirmed, and the postdated deposit cheques for equipment and volunteer duties have been received.

 The player’s parent or legal guardian must sign for all equipment issued.